robotlearn/raisimpy/README.rst

 Otherwise, you can just add me in the acknowledgements ;)

-If you use ``raisimpy`` through the `pyrobolearn <https://github.com/robotlearn/pyrobolearn>`_ framework, you can cite this last one instead (but you still have to cite the authors of Raisim).
+If you use ``raisimpy`` through the `pyrobolearn <https://github.com/robotlearn/pyrobolearn>`_ framework (this is an ongoing work), you can cite this last one instead (but you still have to cite the authors of Raisim).